pocomane/brewed-in-the-apocalypse/bita.md

 moves, one must be deleted first.
 The scenarist may ask you to customize the move.

-The move list is provided in the playbook, however if the scenarist or the player want to create completely new ones, they may use the suggestion in the "Your World" playbook, also if another playbook was selected.
+The move list is provided in the playbook, however if the scenarist or the protagonist want to create completely new ones, they may use the suggestion in the "Your World" playbook, also if another playbook was selected.
 In any case, the move should be created before the session to not interrupt the game.

 bla bla

-The scenarist may invent a list of new moves to present to the players when they decides to __Add a special move__ .
-When the players become comfortable with them, the scenarist may start proposing moves that contains small customization to be made by the players.
-Finally, the creation of fully new moves can be left to the advanced players.
+The scenarist may invent a list of new moves to present to the protagonists when they decides to __Add a special move__ .
+When the protagonists become comfortable with them, the scenarist may start proposing moves that contains small customization to be made by the protagonists.
+Finally, the creation of fully new moves can be left to the advanced protagonists.

-In any case Is an scenarist esponsability to balance the new rules so that they are fun to play, so the final text of each move must be approved by em before a player could add it to eir character sheet.
+In any case Is an scenarist esponsability to balance the new rules so that they are fun to play, so the final text of each move must be approved by em before a protagonist could add it to eir character sheet.

-In general, once a move is approved, it should became avaiable for any player to be added to eir sheet.
-However, exceptionally, when makes sense in the fiction some move can be made avaiable only to a restrict set of players, but they all should agree on this before the move is added the very first time to a character sheet.
+In general, once a move is approved, it should became avaiable for any protagonist to be added to eir sheet.
+However, exceptionally, when makes sense in the fiction some move can be made avaiable only to a restrict set of protagonists, but they all should agree on this before the move is added the very first time to a character sheet.